Gastric Bypass Recovery Time Off Work & Things You Can’t Do

 You will be very fatigued and will tire easily but you need to be diligent about doing your short little walks around the house several times a day.
 You should follow the after-care instructions your surgeon provided regarding wound care and keeping the area clean and as dry as possible to prevent infection.

-You will probably be cleared to take a shower a day or so after surgery, but you will be advised to gently wash the area with mild soap and thoroughly dry it.
-You will not be able to take a bath, swim or use a jacuzzi until cleared by the surgeon.
+You will probably be cleared to shower a day after surgery but are advised to wash gently with mild soap and dry.
+You won’t take a bath, swim, or use a jacuzzi until cleared.
+Attend all follow-up appointments and inform your surgeon of concerns.

 To avoid complications, you must take all the recommended supplements and drink your water.
-Do not let yourself get dehydrated!
-Dehydration is the main reason patients are admitted to the hospital after weight loss surgery.
-The dietary plan is very specific and must be strictly followed so you do not negate your surgery or make yourself sick.
+Let yourself avoid dehydration!
+Dehydration is the main reason patients get admitted to the hospital after weight loss surgery, so you must strictly follow the dietary plan to not negate your surgery or make yourself sick.

 Week 2 and Beyond